 - Supportive Measures — An investigation is stressful and may significantly impact a student’s ability to focus in the classroom.
-If your student is going through one of these processes, encourage them to speak with support offices about what remedies available to them.
+If your student is going through one of these processes, encourage them to speak with support offices about what remedies are available to them.
 These remedies may include rescheduling classes, tests, or no-contact directives.

 - Notice of Investigation — Federal law requires that both parties be given a copy of the notice of investigation.
-This notice needs to provide enough specific information about the details of the allegation that the accused student is able to appropriately respond to the allegations.
+This notice needs to provide enough specific information about the details of the allegation so that the accused student is able to appropriately respond to the allegations.

 - Reviewing the Evidence — Each of the parties is allowed to review all of the information which may be considered as part of the Title IX investigation.
 The specifics of how this review process happens will vary considerably by institution, but this is something a student can ask about at the beginning of the process.

 - Final Investigative Report — At the end of the investigation, most institutions are required to provide both parties with a copy of the investigative report.
 Again, the details and requirements of what is included in the report will be different from one school to the next, but this is something else that a student can ask about early on in the process.